 Do you think a ‘contentment’ or gratitude journal will help you?
-I have not used the following journals, but they both have plenty of very good ratings on Amazon.
+These journals have plenty of very good ratings on Amazon.
 You might want to check them out.

 Do you struggle to be content?
 What methods do you to overcome it?
 Let me know in the comments.